Working with Researchers and Policy Makers

 The CDC's Division of Cancer Prevention and Control works with CISNET colorectal cancer investigators to project potential shifts in costs to Medicare, Medicaid, and private payers for programs that would increase colorectal cancer screening rates among the U.S. population ages 50 to 64.
 This group has also assessed the colonoscopy capacity required to initiate a colorectal cancer screening program in lower-income U.S. populations.
 Another project with the CISNET breast cancer group modeled the potential costs and benefits of utilizing digital mammography as part of the National Breast and Cervical Cancer Early Detection Program.
 Finally, a set of projects were developed to assist state and local cancer control planners customize screening recommendations for their local situation.

-The American College of Radiology Imaging Network (ACRIN)
+Eastern Cooperative Oncology Group - American College of Radiology Imaging Network Cancer Research Group (ACRIN-ECOG)

 The National CT Colonography Trial (ACRIN 6664) was conducted to clinically validate widespread use of CT colonography in an asymptomatic screening population for the detection of colorectal neoplasia.
 The clinical performance of the CT colonography (CTC) examination was prospectively compared in a blinded fashion to colonoscopy.
 CISNET has collaborated with ACRIN to study the cost-effectiveness of CTC based on these trial results.